SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

     ![Validation message for asset type](/images/dtm/asset-type/dtm-asset-type-validation-error.png)

-   If you want to cancel the operation, click **Cancel**.
    There will be no notification.
 Any inputs will be discarded.

    On click, a dropdown is displayed and all existing custom properties are displayed.
    Choose the custom properties one by one.